klimaj/pyrosetta-extras/pyrosettacluster/README.md

 >
 > _Explanation:_ If using the `uv` environment manager, currently the only way to install PyRosetta is using the [PyPI pyrosetta-installer](https://pypi.org/project/pyrosetta-installer/) package, which installs the `pyrosetta` package using `pip install ...` (instead of `uv pip install ...`), so `pyrosetta` will _not_ get registered as installed in the exported environment file.
 Furthermore, when recreating a `uv` environment (see below) using the [PyPI pyrosetta-installer](https://pypi.org/project/pyrosetta-installer/) package, the syntax does not allow specifying an exact PyRosetta version (automatically defaulting to the latest published PyRosetta version), and therefore installing the correct PyRosetta version in the recreated `uv` environment depends fortuitously on a prompt `uv` environment recreation after the original `uv` environment creation (typically within the same week).
 For this reason, `pixi`, `conda` and `mamba` are highly preferred environment managers instead of `uv` for reproducible environments used for reproducible PyRosettaCluster simulations.
 Note that the PyRosetta developers are working on supporting a bona fide `uv pip install pyrosetta==X.Y` syntax in the future — stay tuned!

-# 💨 Running PyRosettaCluster simulations
+# 💨 Running PyRosettaCluster Simulations
 Please see the [official PyRosettaCluster documentation](https://graylab.jhu.edu/PyRosetta.documentation/pyrosetta.distributed.cluster.html#pyrosetta.distributed.cluster.PyRosettaCluster) for all of the configuration options.
 > [!CAUTION]
-> PyRosettaCluster uses the [cloudpickle module](https://github.com/cloudpipe/cloudpickle), which can lead to arbitrary code execution resulting in a critical security vulnerability. **Please only run (1) with user-provided PyRosetta protocols from trusted sources, and (2) over a secure network (unless running on a local network).**
+> PyRosettaCluster uses the [cloudpickle module](https://github.com/cloudpipe/cloudpickle), which can lead to arbitrary code execution resulting in a critical security vulnerability. **Only run (1) with user-provided PyRosetta protocols from trusted sources, and (2) over a secure network (unless running on a local network).**
 >
-> A primary feature of PyRosettaCluster is that arbitrary user-provided PyRosetta protocols are pickled, sent over a network, and unpickled, which allows the user to run customized macromolecular design and modeling workflows.
+> _Explanation:_ A primary feature of PyRosettaCluster is that arbitrary user-provided PyRosetta protocols are pickled, sent over a network, and unpickled, which allows the user to run customized macromolecular design and modeling workflows.
 Unless running solely on a local network, it is _highly_ recommended to operate PyRosettaCluster behind a trusted private network segment (i.e., a firewall) or setup TLS/SSL communication between network endpoints for authenticated and encrypted transmission of data.
+>
-In PyRosettaCluster, there are two easy ways to setup TLS/SSL communication:
+> _Solution:_ In PyRosettaCluster, there are two easy ways to setup TLS/SSL communication:
 >
 > **(1)** Use the `PyRosettaCluster(security=True)` option to invoke the `cryptography` package to automatically generate a `Security.temporary()` object on-the-fly through the `dask` or `dask-jobqueue` package.
 >